thanos-io/thanos/docs/quick-tutorial.md

 A local Prometheus installation periodically compacts older data to improve query efficiency.
 Since the sidecar backs up data as soon as possible, we need a way to apply the same process to data in the object storage.

-The compactor component simple scans the object storage and processes compaction where required.
+The compactor component simply scans the object storage and processes compaction where required.
 At the same time it is responsible for creating downsampled copies of data to speed up queries.

 ```bash
 thanos compact \